Shemaremy/alx_python/python-function/README.md

-## This is such a good example of python functions
+## This is a very good readme fiile